Germanchrystan/Testing-React-Course/Repos/01-color-button/README.md

 * Too many edge cases.

 This color button project is not going to have any functions that really merit unit testing.

+When to unit test?
+* replaceCamelWithSpaces is pretty simple.
+* Could be covered by functional tests on button.
+For more complicated functions, unit tests help with:
+* Covering all possible edge cases.
+* Determining what caused functional tests to fail.
+Issue with functional tests:
+* High-level makes them resistant to refactors.
+* High-level makes them difficult to diagnose in case of error.